 What’s Unique About This Sculpture Garden?

-In a nutshell: the setting, the layout of the garden and the quality of the sculptures themselves.
+In a nutshell: the setting, the landscape architecture of the garden, and the quality of the sculptures themselves.
 Oh, and it’s all free and open every day, 24 hours a day.

 The Summer Garden